naomi789/portfolio/README.md

 🕵️‍♀️ Mid level UX Researcher at GreatSchools.org and ex-software engineer

-🌱 Part time student at the University of Washington
+🌱 Instructor-of-Record (IOR) at the University of Washington

-🌏 Native English, working proficient Japanese (JLPT N2-N1), beginning German (A1-A2)
+🌏 Native English, working proficient Japanese (JLPT N2-N1), beginning German (A2-B1)